cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 All state variable additions should be included in ``src/storage.h`` below the other state variables added previously.

-A ``ResourceBuff`` is available as a data type for another state variable, so we simply have to add the following:
+A ``ResBuf`` is available as a data type for another state variable, so we simply have to add the following:

 .. code-block:: c++

     /// this facility holds material in storage.
     #pragma cyclus var {}
-    cyclus::toolkit::ResourceBuff inventory;
+    cyclus::toolkit::ResBuf<cyclus::Material> inventory;

-This creates a state variable named ``inventory`` that is based on the ``cyclus::toolkit::ResourceBuff`` class.
-A ResourceBuff object has special handling by the preprocessor, so it will not appear in the schema and therefore will not appear in the Cycic UI either.
+This creates a state variable named ``inventory`` that is based on the ``cyclus::toolkit::ResBuf`` class.
+A ResBuf object has special handling by the preprocessor, so it will not appear in the schema and therefore will not appear in the Cycic UI either.